-Web Management
+WEB Management

-The MVP110 can be accessed, via a standard Web browser, from anywhere on the connected Internet.
-In order to provide this support, the WEB Server option has to be enabled from the Applications Setup dialog box (see Chapter 4 - MVP110 Software).
+The MultiVOIP 200 can be accessed, via a standard Web browser, from anywhere on the connected Internet.
+In order to provide this support, the WEB Server option has to be enabled from the Others button in the Main menu which displays the Applications Setup dialog box (see Chapter 4 - MultiVOIP 200 Software).

-Once enabled, you can access the MVP110 by entering its IP address in your web browser.
-The following page displays.
+Once enabled, users can access the MultiVOIP 200 by entering its IP address in the Address field of their web browser.
+The following screen is displayed.

-If a Password was entered in the Applications Setup dialog box, then enter the password and the Enter.
+If a Password was entered in the Applications Setup dialog box, then enter the password and click the Enter button.